 Ripcord by iFLY is one of three adrenaline-pumping activities located on the outdoor Sports Court at the stern of the ship.
-Nearby is the FlowRider surf simulator and a rock climbing wall.Continue to 5 of 12 below.
+Nearby are the FlowRider surf simulator and a rock climbing wall.Continue to 5 of 11 below.

 On most cruise lines, wi-fi connectivity is slow, spotty, and expensive.
 Royal Caribbean uses a constellation of mid-orbiting satellites that provides connectivity fast enough to stream video or play in an Xbox Live tournament.
 As a result, the bandwidth on Anthem of the Seas is bigger than the rest of the cruise industry combined.